-Sometimes, when there’s an abnormal finding in the breast, a biopsy is needed to check whether or not it’s breast cancer.
-Although it can be scary, keep in mind most breast biopsies in the U.S. don’t show cancer .
+If you have an abnormal finding in your breast, you may need a biopsy to check whether or not it’s breast cancer.
+Although it can be scary, most breast biopsies in the U.S. don’t show cancer .

 If breast cancer is found, it can be treated.
-With standard treatment, most people with breast cancers found early have a good prognosis (high chance of survival).
+With standard treatment, most people with early-stage breast cancers have a good prognosis (high chance of survival).

 Learn about breast cancer treatment.

 It’s normal to feel worried while you wait for your biopsy results.
 Try to do something that makes you feel supported in these emotions.
 These are some suggestions: